makersacademy/airport_challenge/README.md

 These commands are prevented when the weather is stormy.
 Landing can also be prevented when the airport is over its capacity.
-Airport taffic control may swear at you if you try.

 Random weather conditions are created every time an airport is created.
 There is a 20% chance of storms.